-When we are under stress, depression, or mental ailments, we tend to eat compulsively.
-This causes our health to degrade and make us fatter, flabbier, and out of shape.
-We often accrue unwanted fat on our midsection (usually belly) and it travels down to our thighs and butts.
+When we are under stress, depression, or mental ailments, we often eat compulsively to control our emotions.
+This causes our health to degrade and makes us fatter, flabbier, and out of shape.
+We may also accrue unwanted fat on our midsection (usually belly) and it travels down to our thighs and butts.
 The more and longer we stay in such a traumatic environment, the worse it fares for us.

-However, it also affects us subtly.
+It also affects us subtly.
 Stress and depression may also wreak destruction on a person's self-belief to leave him reeling with a morbid distaste in life.
 This further prevents him from keeping those extra pounds off and living a healthier life.
 As one tends to indulge in unhealthy habits and eat and drink merry, staying fit takes a backstage and shaky confidence only makes one’s eating habits worse.

 Did you know?
 This also turns into a cyclic effect- we get stressed and we eat more, and vice versa.

 It also causes the unwanted storage of fat, especially in the abdominal region.
-The National Endocrine and Metabolic Diseases Information Service state that other possible signs of high cortisol levels are fatigue, high blood pressure, and high blood glucose levels.
+A report published by the National Endocrine and Metabolic Diseases Information Service states that other possible signs of high cortisol levels are fatigue, high blood pressure, and high blood glucose levels.
 Prolonged exposure to a tense and depressing situation may even lead to long-term physical and mental issues.

 Caution: Our Wellness Experts warn against a serious condition called Cushing's syndrome.
 Caused by an excess secretion of this stress hormone, it results in a tumor that produces another lethal hormone called adrenocorticotropic.

 An article published in the British Medical Journal in 2006 showed that employees with chronic work anxiety are twice more likely at risk of metabolic syndrome than those who don’t have such issues.
-Known as Metabolic Syndrome, it may increase a person’s risk of Type-2 Diabetes and heart stroke.
+It may also increase a person’s risk of Type-2 Diabetes and heart stroke.